-Registration is now open for the next BOA Ortho Update Course with a brand new face-to-face format for 2023.
+Registration is now open for the next BOA Ortho Update Course.
 For orthopaedic trainees at all levels and SAS surgeons, this updated course will give you the opportunity to access new understanding and support your preparation for the FRCS exam.

 New Course Format

 The 2024 course will focus on 'Exams and Examination'.
 It is a course of two halves.
 We are continuing with the popular critical condition CBDs.
 Along with talks from examiners, e.g. 'How the viva / clinical works', 'Taming the examiner' and much more.

 Real FRCS examiners will talk about how the exam is conducted and scored, along with some top tips for preparing and passing.
 You will hear about some trainee experiences of the exam, along with a chance to quiz the examiner!

 Finally, the popular critical condition CBDs will return, which this year will cover diabetic foot and the 'foot attack', cauda equina syndrome, and the painful paediatric hip and spine.
 There will also be a return of the brilliant quick-fire trauma meeting called 'The Good, the Bad and the Ugly' which will look at basic science of trauma, biomechanics and complications.

 Learning Log & Screencasts